 When it all gets going, and the show is in full swing, it's like nothing has changed.
 They joke, they trade witty banter, and when Heechul looks back, he sees the laughter shining in Kyunghoon's eyes and his heart jumps into his throat.

-It's another story when they go to break, because then Kyunghoon ducks away before Heechul has an opportunity to do anything, and then Janghoon comes over to talk to Heechul, so he leaves it.
+It's another story when they go to break, because then Kyunghoon ducks away before Heechul has an opportunity to do anything, and then Janghoon comes over to talk to Heechul, so he leaves it be for the time.
 With each minute that ticks by, though, Heechul feels a restlessness grow inside of him.

 "Are you feeling alright?"
 Youngchul asks as they head back to the soundstage for the skit portion of the show.